paulinejamin/live-coding-agicap-artisan-developpeur/README.md

 ## Product requirements
 ### Rule #1: boats
 Summer is coming and we would like to add a new data source for boat bars in order to chill next to the Rhone river.
+If possible, boats are always our first choice and must be booked instead of an indoor bar.
 Try to implement this without refactoring.
 Then do as much refactoring as needed.

 ### Rule #2: bar capacity